 Transit Man survives four subway cars going over him in Manhattan: officials The 1 train arrives at 96th Street.
-Photo Credit: Flickr / Tim Adams By REBECCA HARSHBARGER August 3, 2015 2:37 PM Print Share fbShare Tweet gShare Email A man survived being run over by four subway cars on the Upper West Side early Monday, transit and police officials said.
+Photo Credit: Flickr / Tim Adams By REBECCA HARSHBARGER August 3, 2015 2:37 PM Print Share fbShare Tweet Email A man survived being run over by four subway cars on the Upper West Side early Monday, transit and police officials said.
 The No. 1 motorman saw the 71-year-old man jump in front of his train as it went into the 86th Street shortly before 5 a.m., before hitting the emergency brakes, transit officials said.
 But the man later told medics he felt dizzy and fell, police said.
 Even though four cars went over him, the man only suffered minor injuries.
 Medics took him for treatment at St. Luke's Hospital.
 No. 1 trains ran express between 96th Street and 42nd Street until 5:40 a.m., when normal service resumed, an MTA spokesman said.
-By REBECCA HARSHBARGER Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REBECCA HARSHBARGER Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.